mortezakowkabi/jcb-persian-documentation/042-How-to-setup-tabs-after-upgrade-to-v2.5.8-in-JCB.md

 [00:01:29](https://www.youtube.com/watch?v=NFp_CtE0LZI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m29s)

-If no tabs are defined in the Admin View’s **Settings**, JCB automatically defaults to showing all fields under a single tab called **Details**.
+If no tabs are defined in the Admin View's **Settings**, JCB automatically defaults to showing all fields under a single tab called **Details**.

 This means:

 * The form will not show multiple tabs.
-* All fields will appear in the “Details” section.
+* All fields will appear in the "Details" section.

 To have more than one tab, you must add them in the **Tab Setup Options** as described above.